ogheorghies/clunky-migration-tool/bin/target/psql/README.md

-Define shell variable CMT_TARGET_PSQL_URI for this target to work.
+Define environment variable CMT_TARGET_PSQL_URI for this target to work.

 Example use: